Advanced Seminar (ASEM)

 - Once a week, Professor Anukye leads a 15-minute discussion about a piece of writing from her field.
 She invites the students to "read like writers," that is, to point out the features of a text and to speculate how its writer got from blank screen to finished product.

-Twice a year, typically in the late Fall and Spring, the Writing Program will hold a training for faculty who are teaching ASEM for the first time.
-This training is required for first-time ASEM teachers.
-It is best to take this training after you have submitted your course, as the class will involve analysis and work on an ASEM proposal that has been submitted or is ready to submit.
+Twice a year, typically in the late Fall and Spring, the University Writing Program will hold a training for faculty who are teaching ASEM for the first time.
+This training is required for first-time ASEM faculty.
+It is encourage to take this training after ASEM proposals have been approved by the ASEM committee and DU.
+This day-long training will be workshop-style, presented by multiple faculty from the University Writing Program, and involves working on potential draft assignments from your ASEM syllabus.

 ASEM Submission FormASEM Submission Form